A community based contemplative care program for beginners

 (2) Contact us using the form below and we will return your message and arrange a time to complete the registration over the phone.

-Course Registration Fee: Registration is $40.
-This small fee covers the cost of the entire cost for the course and includes the Saturday sessions, all course material and a nutritious vegetarian lunch served at each of the 4 Saturdays.
+Course Registration Fee: Registration is $50.
+This small fee covers the cost of the entire cost for the course and includes the Saturday sessions, all course material, and a nutritious (and delicious) vegetarian lunch served at each of the 4 Saturdays.

 If you have additional questions not answered above, or you wish to register for the course over the phone as described above, please feel free to contact us using the form below.
 One of the course leaders will contact you in 1-3 business days.